seveneightn9ne/dino-budgeter/README.md

 _macOS_

 ```
-brew install postgresql
+$ brew install postgresql
+$ brew services restart postgresql
 ```

 Test that your database is running with `psql postgres`.
-If it doesn't work, run `brew services restart postgresql`.

 ### 2. Create a user named `budgeter` and give it no special priveleges.